FennBoii/Custom-Discord-Game-Activity/README.md

 - <strong>Ways you can use this respiratory</strong>

   > You can use this for any kind of activity you want to display but since it is
-    a python scrip, it might be hard to allow this script to update with other sites and apps.
+    a python script, it might be hard to allow this script to update with other sites and apps.